Wacom-Developer/signature-sdk-js/README.md

     - [Documentation](#documentation)
     - [Demos](#demos)

+> **Important Note:**
+> **Version 1 of the signature SDK for JavaScript is now discontinued and support for it is no longer offered.**
+>
+> **Version 1 users wishing to use the signature SDK for JavaScript should upgrade to version 2.
+A guide on how to upgrade can be viewed by [following this link here](https://developer-docs.wacom.com/docs/sdk-for-signature/guides/javascript/v2/v2-upgrade/)**

 ## Introduction

 Wacom’s Signature SDK library for JavaScript provides software components to capture handwritten signatures from a Web Browser.